 Some of the best advice I got was from my 4th Year roommate.
 Don’t forget to have fun and take care of yourself.
 You need to work hard, but you cannot forget to have a work/school-life balance.

 Any study tips?

 Find what is effective for you and for that class.
 If it doesn’t work, don’t be afraid to change your study methods.
 Also, the methods you used in undergrad might not work in vet school – don’t panic about that.
-Just find what works for you.
+If you have to use anatomy flashcards then do it, just find what works for you.